 Getting Started: Don’t Fall For The Same Mistakes Everyone Did

 You don’t need to be making millions to become a target.
-As soon as you join the platform, e-com scammers will encourage you to “invest” money with them.
+As soon as you join the platform (also see eBay scams), e-com scammers will encourage you to “invest” money with them.
 Before you know it, you lost thousands of dollars.

 There’s, of course, specific reasons businesses fail, and each company has its own.
 But most of them derive from the person, not the tactics.
 Three mistakes, in particular:

 Selling on FBA is a slow process.
-It takes days to verify your account, find ideas, ship inventory, and launch the product.
+It takes weeks or months to verify your account, find ideas, ship inventory, and launch the product.
 You may think: “the sooner I get it done, the sooner I’ll enjoy financial freedom.”
 Well, Amazon is about accuracy: if you rush on product research, it doesn’t matter how perfect you do the rest.

 Thinking you need to take action quickly leads to bad decisions.
 Scammers are always behind beginners, which makes mistakes unforgiving.